Thringstone Primary School

 Our Curriculum

-At Thringstone, our vision is to Believe and Achieve Together.
-Our curriculum brings this to life.
-It is ambitious, carefully planned and makes sure every child, whatever their starting point, builds knowledge step by step and leaves us ready for secondary school and beyond.
+At Thringstone Primary School, our vision is to Believe and Achieve Together, and our curriculum brings this to life every day.
+It is ambitious, carefully planned and designed so that every child, whatever their starting point, builds knowledge step by step and leaves us well prepared for secondary school and beyond.

-Our three curriculum drivers – Aspiration, Communication and Culture – shape learning across school.
-They help children aim high, explain their learning with confidence and understand both their local heritage and the wider world.
+Our curriculum is shaped by three key drivers: Aspiration, Communication and Culture.
+These run through all areas of learning and help children aim high, express themselves with confidence and develop a strong understanding of both their local community and the wider world.

 Our Three Drivers